TrinityCore/tc-wiki/install/requirements/windows.md

 ### 9. [OpenSSL](http://www.slproweb.com/products/Win32OpenSSL.html){target=_blank}

 > Download the 64bit version.
 {.is-info}

+> Depending on what MySQL version you installed, a different OpenSSL version should be selected.
+For MySQL 8.1 use OpenSSL 3
+For MySQL 8.0 use OpenSSL 1.1.1
+{.is-info}

 Find the 64bit version by finding the latest **Win64 OpenSSL** that is **NOT** the "light" version.